-The term paper for FWLD 125 is a literature review assignment intended to develop essential research skills including locating peer-reviewed journal articles, following the formatting conventions of the Journal of Wildlife Management citation style, and paraphrasing effectively as a means of avoiding plagiarism.
-The Literature Reviews will be completed collaboratively by groups of 2-3 students and will summarize information from a minimum of 20 refereed articles from scholarly journals.
+This assignment is intended to develop essential research skills including locating peer-reviewed journal articles, following the formatting conventions of the Journal of Wildlife Management citation style, and paraphrasing effectively as a means of avoiding plagiarism.

 More complete assignment details and a grading rubric are available on the instruction sheet made available by the course instructor.